valencik/mastersAPSC/documents/thesis/thesis.md

 The other entries, titled "Neutron Induced Radioactivity in Columbium" and "Artificial Radioactivity Induced in Zr and Mo" respectively are both authored by `R.Sagane`, `S.Kojima`, `G.Miyamoto`, and `M.Ikawa`.
 This demonstrates a limitation in the current graph visualization.
 `G.Miyamoto` and `M.Ikawa` have published together twice (in 1940) but their edge looks no different than the edge between `Y.Nishina` and `T.Yasski`.
-Most graph libraries allow for a lot of customization and embedding of data.
+Most graph libraries allow for customization and embedding of data.
-In a future work, the graphing routines could be modified to represent the number of copublications along the graph edges.
+In future work, the graphing routines could be modified to represent the number of copublications along the graph edges.
-This could be achieved with a text label, or an added thickness to the edge line.
+This could be achieved with a text label, an added thickness to the edge line, or colour.

 ``` {#blk:graph1940s-results .json caption="JSON documents for the NSR entries in Figure \ref{fig:small-graph-1940}." fontsize=\footnotesize breaklines=true baselinestretch=1}
 {